Jscherbe/frontend/docs-2024/public/api/javascript/index.md

 ---
-title: Some test
+title: Javascript API
 layout: base
 eleventyNavigation:
+  parent: api
-  key: test
+  key: javascript
 ---

 This is a test page